How to Recover After a Half Marathon

 What is the fastest way to recover from a half marathon?

-First is to not rush the recovery.
+The first is to not rush the recovery.
 Take the needed and recommended time off to let your body heal and come back strong.
 This is going to get you back to running in the best possible way and to keep you injury-free.

 My Recommended Half Marathon Recovery Plan